-The site should be evaluated during peak blooming season, which will vary by region.
-Some regions, especially hotter and drier regions of the U.S., will experience two peak blooms per year, in which case managers may wish to evaluate a site twice per year.
+For best results, the site should be evaluated during peak blooming season, which will vary by region.
+Some regions, especially hotter and drier regions of the U.S., will experience two peak blooms per year, in which case users may wish to evaluate a site twice per year.
 Ideally, all plots will be collected within a brief window of time (e.g., within a few weeks), which will allow better comparisons of habitat across sites.
 The Pollinator Scorecard may be used multiple times per year on the same site if desired.